JV-DM/Project1/README.md

-# Project1
+# Game

-Git Project I still don't know what i'm going to do
+Used this easy game to learn a bit about python programming